Comic Strip / Baby Blues

 - Invisible to Normals: ONLY Wanda and Darryl can see their children's (as babies) reactions, the weird and unusual things they do and the children as animals.
 Even the bugs, but much bigger.

 - I Take Offense to That Last One!: One strip has Zoe walking Wren around the living room, saying things like "this is our pretty lamp" and "this is our comfy couch."
 When they pass Hammie, Zoe says "This is our gross, creepy, germy, wormy brother."
 In the next panel, Zoe is continuing to walk Wren around as Hammie shouts after her "Who are you calling creepy?"

 - The most common one is Rhonda, Wanda's little sister.
 Her parents are always complaining about how she doesn't have kids or a husband.

 - This only happened once, since Darryl and Wanda have three children now, but in an early strip Darryl and Wanda invited both sets of their parents to spend Christmas with them.
-In the middle of the night, Mac, Hugh, and Maggie are in a line waiting for Pauline to be finished rocking baby Zoe, and Pauline says to Darryl "This wouldn't happen if you had another baby."
+In the middle of the night, Mac, Hugh, and Maggie are in a line waiting for Pauline to be finished rocking and feeding baby Zoe, and Pauline says to Darryl "This wouldn't happen if you had another baby."